adamtwig/D4D/README.md

 	-- ant_pairs_AT.py - aggregates movements between antennas for all users
 	-- BC_working - directory dedicated to Bishal's migration code
 	-- dist_between_antennas.py - self evident
-	-- home_calc_AT.py - generates five definitions of home location output for antennas
+	-- uHome_calc_AT.py - generates five definitions of home location output aggregated by antennas and users
-	-- home_calc_functions_AT.py - helper functions to generate home locations
+	-- uHome_calc_functions_AT.py - helper functions to generate home locations

 ##### Previous Work
 * Home Locations by antenna (SET2) all 24 datasets for all five home defs